Masihdeveloper/Masihdeveloper/README.md

 Around four years ago, I joined to Discord application. which serves as a communication platform to making new friends.
 It didn't take long for me to acquire a keen interest in configuring, designing and managing communities.
 After a few months of dedicated learning, Embarked on my own professional journey by developing multi-purpose application bots starting from January 21, 2021.
 Recently, I have decided to challenge myself even more by delving into esteemed and demanding domains such as website design, software development, and SEO techniques.

-I have worked on numerous exclusive projects, including over 20 servers and 15 bots. these projects were made for content creators, streamers, shops, public or private servers and helping them enhance their community interactions.
-Additionally, my first experience was a public Discord bot called [Galaxy](https://discord.gg/AU7654nKDC) which has taken me a lot of time.
+I have worked on numerous exclusive projects, including over than 30 servers and 25 bots. these are made for content creators, streamers, shops, public or private servers and helping them to enhance better their community interactions.
+Additionally, my first experience was a personal Discord bot called [Galaxy](https://discord.gg/AU7654nKDC) which has taken me a lot of time and is now maintained for examine new released features.

-At the end, Hope this information provides you with a good understanding of who I am.
-If you have any questions, comments and suggestions or would like to order [our products](https://masihdev.ir/services), feel free to contact me through my social media which is [Masihdeveloper ](https://zil.ink/masihdeveloper)
+At the end, Hope this information has provided a good understanding of who I am.
+If you have any questions, suggestions or would like to order [our products](https://masihdev.ir/services), feel free to contact me through my social media which is [Masihdeveloper ](https://zil.ink/masihdeveloper)

 Thanks for time and Enjoy the rest of your day.